gsuuon/note.nvim/README.md

 ## Commands

 ### Global
-`Note` — Create or open the daily note
+`Note <path>` — Create or open the daily note if no arguments.
+Tab completes arguments with files from current note root
 `NoteIndex` — Edit the note index of the current space

 ### Note buffers